 From the same trailhead, the hike to Loma del Pliegue Tumbado is a 500-meter elevation gain that yields some of the area’s best views.
 Weather permitting, the panorama takes in Fitz Roy, Cerro Torre, Cerro Solo, Glaciar Torre, and Lago Torre, but the wind at the overlook can be overpowering.
 Four hours is about right for an average hiker, but the truly fit can do it in three.
 The descent takes about 2.5 hours.

-From Lago Viedma’s north shore, south of El Chaltén, the park’s best lake excursion is the Viedma Discovery’s full-day catamaran to Viedma Glacier, which can include an ice-climbing component.
+From Lago Viedma’s north shore, south of El Chaltén, the park’s best lake excursion is the Viedma Discovery’s full-day catamaran to Glaciar Viedma, which can include an ice-climbing component.
 The less ambitious can settle for just a boat trip.

 Sailing from Bahía Túnel, the vessel rounds the ironically named Cabo de Hornos (Cape Horn) to enter an iceberg-cluttered area before anchoring in a rocky cove.
 After disembarking, visitors hike to an overlook (the glacier is Argentina’s largest, though its lakeside face is small) with additional views of 2,677-meter Cerro Huemul.
 Those who want to can strap on crampons and continue onto the glacier for about 2.5 hours (even some sedentary city-dwellers do so).

-The bilingual guides know glaciology and provide more personalized service than the Fernández Campbell excursion from Puerto Bandera.
+The bilingual guides know glaciology.
 While the price here does not include lunch, they do provide an aperitif on the glacial rocks.

-Departure time from El Chaltén is 8:30am, while the boat sails from Bahía Túnel at 9am; the cost is US$120 per person including transportation from El Chaltén.
-The more demanding “Viedma Pro” version, which involves ice-climbing, costs US$150.
-The “Viedma Light” boat trip alone goes for US$45.
-For details, contact Patagonia Aventura (Av.
+Departure time from El Chaltén is 8:30am, while the boat sails from Bahía Túnel at 8:15am; the cost is US$160 pp, including transportation from El Chaltén.
+The more demanding “Viedma Pro” version, which involves ice climbing, costs US$200.
+The twice-daily “Viedma Light” boat trip alone is US$55 pp. For details, contact Patagonia Aventura (Av.
 San Martín 56-B, tel.
-02962/493110, El Chaltén).
+02962/49-3110, El Chaltén).